Giacinto Cestoni: Biology

 His main research area was observing insect reproduction, and through his observation with a microscope he eventually discovered the viviparity and parthenogenesis of aphids.

 Among one of his letters sent to Vallisneri on August 19, 1697, he revealed that he had observed flea's eggs and that from these eggs "lactated white bacherelli" were born which, after two weeks, grew and made a silk thread come out of their mouth. which was used for the construction of the cocoon; the flea grew inside the cocoon and formed completely before exiting.
 He also observed other insect species including green grasshoppers, scorpions, woodworms, cabbage insects, worms and studied insect galls and discovered galls on oak trees were caused by flies.

 He also studied the coral and his investigations on coral are found in a study made by G. De Toni. who stated in 1723 that Cestoni had asserted that the coral was nothing but "an insect similar to a small sea oyster or octopus."

-Cestoni also studied seaweed, in particular the Posidonia oceanica.
-He proved that the seaweed possessed seeds and fruits like any other plant.
-Cestoni was the first to show flowers and fruits of the seaweed, and was the first who observed that sea balls were an aggregate of the fibers of the seaweed conglomerated by the sea waves.

 Among microorganisms, Cestoni studied infusoria in water and also significantly studied vinegar eels (Anguillula vinegar), which are found in unfiltered vinegar.

 In some of his letters addressed to Redi, Cestoni discussed with his friend about stones in the stomach of birds and grafts.
 He correctly deduced that the stones actually helped the birds in digestion.
 Cestoni experimented with grafting and attempted to transplant the spur of a chicken onto the head of a rooster.

 Title of Cestoni's published research on Chameleon and other animals.

 Perhaps his most notable work was on the research he did on scabies.
 He collaborated with a physician from Livorno who was a disciple of Redi, Giovan Cosimo Bonomo.
 Cestoni and Bonomo described the life history of the itch mite, Sarcoptes Scabiei that causes scabies.
 Cestoni helped in discovering the link of the mite with scabies.
 He observed the mite under a microscope uncovering details about the mite's life history, means of infection, and effective vs ineffective treatments.
 These conclusions were controversial in his day, and opposed by prominent physicians such as Giovanni Maria Lancisi, the Pope's chief physician in Rome, since the established belief was that scabies was caused by an excess of black humour (melaina colè).
 Cestoni shared his findings with Redi in one of his letters he sent in 1687.
 Cestoni published six illustrations of the life cycle and discussed the means of transmission to new hosts.
 Cestoni also wrote to Vallisnieri in 1710 that he, not Bonomo, had discovered that scabies was caused by a mite.